chrisvannooten/blenderimagenetworkrender/README.md

 ### Introduction

 As my Final Work for school I made blender single image network render as I found other implementations lacking.
-I have been able to run the addon on both Windows and Linux (as I do not own a Mac or Hackintosh I have not been able to test it for that platform), using 2 HP Zbooks I was able to consistently cut the render time in half each time for the BMW and Classroom benchmarks.
+I have been able to run the addon on both Windows and Linux (as I do not own a Mac or Hackintosh I have not been able to test it for that platform), using 2 HP Zbooks running Ubuntu 18.04 I was able to consistently cut the render time in half each time for the BMW and Classroom benchmarks.

 ### Prerequisites

-In order to use the sender addon you first need to get the PIL python module installed for blender, there is also a reciever addon that is used simply for machines that serve as renderers.
+In order to use the sender addon you first need to get the PIL python module installed for blender, there is also [a reciever addon](https://github.com/chrisvannooten/blendernetworkimagereciever) that is used simply for machines that serve as renderers.

 First check in the Python console of Blender (NOT YOUR OS!), what version of Python is being used.
 After you have your Python version download [the PIL module from pypi](https://pypi.org/project/Pillow/#files) corresponding to your Python version and OS e.g.(Pillow=6.2.1-cp37-cp37m-win\_amd64.whl for Windows 10 64bit with Blender 2.81a).